Paper alert: Metabolism Meets Epigenetics in T Cell Function

 Many thanks to ZonMW for submitting this fundamental research.

-Paper: Powering Inflammation.
+Paper alert: Powering Inflammation.
 How T Cell Metabolism Shapes Gene Expression in Juvenile Arthritis

 Our latest study reveals a critical link between cellular metabolism and gene regulation in Juvenile Idiopathic Arthritis (JIA).
 Enric Mocholi found that activated CD4+ T cells in JIA patients undergo a metabolic shift towards glycolysis, directly influencing histone acetylation and gene expression, fueling inflammation.